axolotl-ai-cloud/axolotl/README.md

 wandb_run_id:
 wandb_log_model: # 'checkpoint'

-# where to save the finsihed model to
+# where to save the finished model to
 output_dir: ./completed-model

 # training hyperparameters